By Kirame — 2025-10-10

 1. Version differences:

-The official versions (ZP) make small updates every March and major updates yearly.
+Small updates every March and major updates yearly.

 There are also regional versions — French, Italian, American, Mainland Chinese, etc.